Daniel-Dominic/A-simple-python-keylogger/README.md

 -  And install pynput with the following command:``` pip3 install pynput  ```
 -  If you're using MacOS type this into you Terminal
 -  If Windows type it to your command promt.
+-  Install Pycharm to run it
+-  Happy Getting Keylogged!